-As well as the attributes applying directly to packets (such as SourcePeerAddress, DestTransAddress, etc.) the PME implements several further attributes.
+As well as the attributes applying directly to packets (such as SourcePeerAddress, DestTransAddress, etc.) the PME implements several further attribtes.
 These are:

-Null: Tests performed on the Null attribute always succeed.

-v1 .. v5: v1, v2, v3, v4 and v5 are 'meter variables.'
-They provide a way to pass parameters into rule-matching subroutines.
-Each may hold the name of a normal attribute; its value is set by an Assign action.
+- Null: Tests performed on the Null attribute always succeed. - MatchingStoD: Indicates whether the PME is matching the packet with its addresses in 'wire order' or with its addresses reversed.
+MatchingStoD's value is 1 if the addresses are in wire order (StoD), and zero otherwise. - v1 .. v5: v1, v2, v3, v4 and v5 are 'meter variables'.
+They provide a way to pass parameters into rulematching subroutines.
+Each may hold the number of a normal attribute; its value is set by an Assign action.
 When a meter variable appears as the attribute of a rule, its value specifies the actual attribute to be tested.
 For example, if v1 had been assigned SourcePeerAddress as its value, a rule with v1 as its attribute would actually test SourcePeerAddress.

-SourceClass, DestClass, FlowClass,

-SourceKind, DestKind, FlowKind:

-These six attributes may be set by executing PushRuleto actions.
+Brownlee, et al. Informational [Page 27] SourceClass, DestClass, FlowClass, SourceKind, DestKind, FlowKind: These six attributes may be set by executing PushRuleTo actions.
 They allow the PME to save (in flow records) information which has been built up during matching.
-Since their values are only defined when matching is complete (and the flow key is built) their values may not be tested in rules.
+Their values may be tested in rules; this allows one to set them early in a rule set, and test them later.